dhurlburtusa/shortcuts/semantic_web/rdf_schema-notes.md

 The group of resources that are RDF Schema classes is itself a class called `rdfs:Class`.

 The `rdfs:subClassOf` property may be used to state that one class is a subclass of another.
 The term super-class is used as the inverse of subclass.

+### `rdfs:Resource`

+All things described by RDF are called resources and are instances of the class `rdfs:Resource`.
+This is the class of everything.
+All other classes are subclasses of this class. `rdfs:Resource` is an instance of `rdfs:Class`.